bxparks/AceTime/README.md

 WorldClock (https://github.com/bxparks/clocks/tree/master/WorldClock)
 which has 3 OLED displays over SPI, 3 timezones using `BasicZoneProcessor`, a `SystemClock` synchronized to a DS3231 chip on I2C, and 2 buttons with debouncing and event dispatching provided by the AceButton (https://github.com/bxparks/AceButton) library.
-This application fits inside the 30 kB flash size of an Arduino Pro Micro controller.
+This application consumes about 24 kB, well inside the 28 kB flash limit of an Arduino Pro Micro controller.

 Conversion from date-time components (year, month, day, etc) to epochSeconds (`ZonedDateTime::toEpochSeconds()`) takes about: